yellow-starburst/logging/2_Tools.md

 ```

 2. Poetry
+To run python files prepend `poetry run` to the command
 ```
 poetry install
 poetry shell
 ```
-To run python files prepend `poetry run` to the command

 3. Pipx - easiest
+Keep in mind that you should keep track of the command to run the tool.
+Like for scoutsuite its "scout".
 ```
+pipx install toolxyz
 ```

 # AWS Pentest Tools